defiweb/go-anymapper/README.md

 Additionally, the strict type check applies to custom types as well.
 For example, a custom type `type MyInt int` will not be treated as `int` anymore.

+### Custom mapping functions

+If it is not possible to implement the above interfaces, custom mapping functions can be registered with the `Mapper.Mapper` map.
+The keys of this map are the types of the destination or source values, and the values are functions that return a `MapFunc` function that can map the source value to the destination value.

+If the function returns a `nil` value, it means that the mapping is not possible.
+If both the source and destination types are registered, the source type will be used first.
+If it returns a nil value, the destination type will be used.
+If neither of them returns a `nil` value, the mapping will fail.

 ### `MapTo` and `MapFrom` interfaces:

+**This feature is disabled by default.
+To enable it, set `Mapper.Hooks` to `Mapper.MappingInterfaceHooks`.**

 The `go-anymapper` package provides two interfaces that can be implemented by the source and destination types to customize the mapping process.